-- (a) Players must bowl in a minimum of 5 different positions prior to the Mid-Season break. - (b) Players must bowl in a minimum of 5 different positions after the Mid-Season break (these can be the same 5 positions as prior to Mid-Season). - (c) Bowling positions 1 & 2 are treated as separate positions. - (d) Any player named in the previous completed match who did not bowl must bowl in the following match they play. - (e) Rotation of bowling order is not required in any finals matches.
+(a) Players must bowl in a minimum of 5 different positions prior to the Mid-Season break.

+- (b) Players must bowl in a minimum of 5 different positions after the Mid-Season break (these can be the same 5 positions as prior to Mid-Season). - (c) Bowling positions 1 & 2 are treated as separate positions. - (d) Any player named in the previous completed match who did not bowl, must bowl in the following match they play.